regaleagle/twitterminer/README.md

         $ erl -pa deps/*/ebin -pa ebin -config config/picard -name twitterminer -setcookie tagwars

+    Or if on the amazon server - to avoid problems with the VPS.
+It's internal IP is not accesible externally

+        $ erl -pa deps/*/ebin -pa ebin -config config/picard -name twitterminer@ec2-54-171-106-214.eu-west-1.compute.amazonaws.com -setcookie tagwars

     Start all needed Erlang applications in the shell

     ```erlang